tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/最佳实践/金蝶K3WISE接入云数据库SQL Server_intl_en.md

 Prerequisites: you have backed up the full data of the account set database files in your local Kingdee K/3 WISE instance.

 1. [Log in to the Windows CVM instance](https://intl.cloud.tencent.com/document/product/213/10516#.E6.AD.A5.E9.AA.A43.EF.BC.9A.E7.99.BB.E5.BD.95.E4.BA.91.E6.9C.8D.E5.8A.A1.E5.99.A8) and install Kingdee K/3 WISE.
->The CVM instance where Kingdee is installed and the TencentDB for SQL Server instance must be in the same VPC in the same region.
+>?The CVM instance where Kingdee is installed and the TencentDB for SQL Server instance must be in the same VPC in the same region.
 2. [Create a TencentDB for SQL Server instance](https://intl.cloud.tencent.com/document/product/238/31571).
 3. Upload the full backup file and restore the data.
 For detailed directions, please see [Uploading Backup File to COS](https://intl.cloud.tencent.com/document/product/238/32558) and [Migrating Data Through Source File in COS](https://intl.cloud.tencent.com/document/product/238/32558).
 4. Create a TencentDB for SQL Server account and authorize it.
 For more information, please see [Creating Account](https://intl.cloud.tencent.com/document/product/238/7521).